 For consumers, unknowingly using an unsafe product can have devastating consequences.

-As any business whose products have been linked to illness, injury, or death will know, the financial impact of a recall—with interruption to business, replacing stock, and paying compensation or legal fees—can be staggering.
+Any business whose products have been linked to illness, injury, or death understands the financial impact of a recall.
+The costs can be staggering due to business interruptions, stock replacement, and compensation or legal fees.

 Owners in the UK were also advised to stop using their treadmills amid concerns the display consoles could fall off.

-During that year, the company recalled 30.4 million vehicles worldwide at the cost of $4.1bn in repair costs, compensation and expenses.17
+During that year, the company recalled 30.4 million vehicles worldwide at the cost of $4.1bn in:

 Businesses affected by a recall need to ensure successive products are delivered without any issues.